cryptrunner49/zscript/README.md

-# Seed Language
+# 🕵️‍♂️ SPYScript - Slim PY Script

-Seed is a lightweight, expressive scripting language designed for simplicity and flexibility.
-With support for Unicode and emoji identifiers, native functions, and modern programming constructs, Seed is perfect for quick scripts, educational purposes, or experimenting with creative coding.
-Whether you're shuffling arrays, writing to files, or defining structs with cat emojis (🐱), Seed makes programming fun and accessible.
+SPYScript is a lightweight, expressive scripting language designed for simplicity and flexibility.
+With support for Unicode and emoji identifiers, native functions, and modern programming constructs, SPYScript is perfect for quick scripts, educational purposes, or experimenting with creative coding.
+Whether you're shuffling arrays, writing to files, or defining structs with cat emojis (🐱), SPYScript makes programming fun and accessible.

 ---